"The Mystic Warrior" (1984) — NOT the last Iverson movie

 Will Sampson in "The Mystic Warrior," first aired in 1984

 It's noteworthy that references have been made to "The Mystic Warrior" as the last Iverson movie, including in Iverson family biographies — an indication that at least as far as the family was concerned, there was an end to the operation of the movie location business, and that end came in the early 1980s.
-Why "The Mystic Warrior" was singled out is not clear, but its production coincides with a period in which much of the 500-acre Iverson Ranch began to be sold off by the Iverson family.
+Why "The Mystic Warrior" was singled out has never been spelled out, but its production coincides with a period in which much of the movie location ranch began to be sold off by the Iverson family.

-The Iverson shoot for "The Mystic Warrior" consisted mainly of one sequence early in the movie that takes place on the Upper Iverson's South Rim, showcasing the features Turtle Rock and Gorilla, along with the ubiquitous Oat Mountain, all of which can be seen in the screen shot above.
-It's an interesting sequence — probably more interesting from a location standpoint than it is for its artistic merits.
+The Iverson shoot for "The Mystic Warrior" consisted mainly of one sequence early in the movie that takes place on the Upper Iverson's South Rim, showcasing the features Turtle Rock and Gorilla, along with the ubiquitous Oat Mountain, all of which can be seen, sort of, in this blurry screen shot.

 "The Mystic Warrior"

 The movie places a variety of characters on the South Rim, including Native American warriors.

 And levitate it does ... over the Iverson's South Rim.
 They used this angle a lot in the movie, and you can still see Turtle Rock on the left and Gorilla on the right, about midway up.